lorin/booknotes/Drift-Into-Failure.md

 - Example: Congress diverting funds from ISS led to a changing environment for Space Shuttle Operations, which had to adapt.

+Failure in complex systems is not just a matter of a few bad decisions or bad people that push a system over the edge.
+It takes more, and longer.

+Complex systems are successful *because of* their complexity, not in spite of it.
+This web of relationships is what enables the system to be creative and to adapt to challenges in the environment.

+Don't think of drift in linear terms, in the sense of a regressive sequence of events that occurred in the past.
+Instead, think of drift occurring because of constant adaptation to what is happening *now*.
+Drift is a consequence of adaptation.

+### Why we must not turn drift into the next folk model

+Don't take "drift" too seriously as a metaphor.
+Adaptation doesn't always go in one direction.

+Observing that drift happened is hindsight, retrospective.

+- outside perspectives
+- new perspectives
+- diversity of perspectives
+- taking the long view

+Don't conclude that society is regressing because of the "drift" metaphor.

+Encourages post-structural view.
+Don't assume that drift is either in the story or not.
+There is no fact of the matter, no inherent truth in the story.
+There are no final conclusions, we simply can't know what ever really happened in an accident.

+Read drift *into* the story instead of *out* of it.

+> By reading drift into a particular failure, we will probably learn some interesting things.
+But we will surely miss or misconstrue other things.

 (here)

 ## Features of drift